Original air date: 11/5/2000

-- Bowdlerize: When Homer tries to blow up the dynamite and it does not work, he chastises Bart for the wiring to which Bart replies "it worked on the test corpse", the closed-captions say "test goat" instead of corpse, this was likely removed for the same reason as the "dynamite cat" scene in "The Front"-to avoid referencing animal cruelty in a funny manner.
+- Bowdlerize: When Homer tries to blow up the dynamite and it does not work, he chastises Bart for the wiring to which Bart replies "it worked on the test corpse", but the closed-captions say "test goat".
+This was likely changed for the same reason as the "dynamite cat" scene in "The Front", to avoid referencing animal cruelty in a comedic manner.

 - Brick Joke: